 Before cleaning the front door panel, make sure you know what type of panel you have.
-Refer to the eleventh digit of the model number.
-"S" is stainless steel, "L" is CleanSteel and "B", "W" or "C" are plastic colors.
+Refer to the eighth digit of the model number.
+"S" is stainless steel, "G" is Graphite, "L" is CleanSteel and "B", "W" or "C" are plastic colors.